SocialFinanceDigitalLabs/sf-fons-platform/infrastructure/README.md

 1. Load `ecr.yaml` into cloudformation
 2. Create the ECR Repositories
 3. Push the correct images [to the ECR Repositories](https://docs.aws.amazon.com/AmazonECR/latest/userguide/docker-push-ecr-image.html)
+4. Load `vpc.yaml` into cloudformation
+5. Make note of the output values to be used in the next step
-4. Load dagster.yaml into Cloudformation
+6. Load `dagster.yaml` into Cloudformation
-5. Create the Dagster setup
+7. Create the Dagster setup

 # Notes
 This configuration is still a work in progress.
 Still to do: